 Does Corporate America Compromise national Security?

-An InfoTorial by E.Haase 07/24/04 Reporting for The United States Media Corps.
+An InfoTorial by The Green Ranter Reporting for The United States Media Corps.

-The current enemies of the industrialized countries mostly recruit their soldiers from among the disenfranchised populations of largely non-industrialized nations.
-Some of their propaganda charges that Western, industrialized countries use disproportionate amounts of natural resources and the labor of the needy to produce their wealth which is in turn used to produce weapons to proliferate their policies, goods, services and politics.
-In the process, the biosphere, which all humans must share is being exploited and poisoned in disproportionate amounts.
-These criteria are spun to hang the title of “The Great Satan” on the western industrialized nations by their enemies.
+[Tampa, FL 7/24/04] The current enemies of the industrialized nations mostly recruit their soldiers from among the disenfranchised populations of largely non-industrialized nations.
+Some of their propaganda charges that Western, industrialized nations use disproportionate amounts of natural resources and the cheaper labor of the needy to produce their wealth which is in turn used to produce weapons to proliferate their policies, goods, services and politics.
+In the process, the biosphere (which all humans must share) is unfairly being exploited.
+These criteria (among others) are spun to hang the title of “The Great Satan” on the western industrialized nations.
+Perhaps the larger crime is that the industrialized nations are basically loading bullets into the weapons of their sworn enemies by buying their oil which also has the effect of destroying the environment.
+It's a lose-lose situation for the U.S. If Big Oil & our government were really smart they'd be investing all the money we spend on Arabian oil into sustainable / renewable energy technology and selling that technology to the world.
+(A win-win situation).

-Scientists have also cited industry’s harmful effects on the biosphere and their unbalanced approach to harvesting the natural resource base.
-The Union of Concerned Scientists has repeatedly cited concerns on the ecological effects of industry.
+Environmental scientists & environmental groups have often cited industry’s harmful effects on the biosphere and their unbalanced approach to harvesting the natural resource base.
+The Union of Concerned Scientists has repeatedly cited the harmful effects of unregulated (self regulated) industries.

-Perhaps the way to best combat enemies that would cite these issues a justification for war is for the industrialized countries to heed the empirical data and lead the way by advancing existing renewable energy technologies and investing in the R & D of sustainable energy technologies.
-In this way we may no longer harm ourselves exponentially (by both destroying the resource base that gives us wealth while simultaneously fueling terrorism).
+Perhaps the way to best combat enemies that use these issues a to justify terrorism is for the industrialized nations to heed the empirical data and lead the way by advancing existing renewable energy technologies and investing in the R & D of sustainable energy technologies.
+In this way we may no longer harm ourselves exponentially (by both destroying the resource base that gives us wealth while simultaneously funding terrorism).

-Consumers!
-Find and invest in the companies progressing in these directions… In the April 03 issue of Wired magazine; writers Peter Schwartz & Doug Randall proposed a plan for an Apollo type mission to transform the U.S. to a hydrogen-based economy by 20013.
+Consumers, it's time for you to take your power back.
+Find and invest in the companies moving in these directions.
+In the April 2003 issue of Wired magazine; writers Peter Schwartz & Doug Randall proposed a plan for an Apollo type mission to transform the U.S. to a hydrogen-based economy by 20013.
 It seems that what is needed is the leadership to implement such a plan and the investment to bring it to fruition.
+I'm drafting a petition to send to congress & the White House to propose they put such a plan into action.

-The last true power of democracy may be divested in consumers who can force these changes within the free market economy.
+The last true vistage of democracy may be divested in consumers who can force these changes within the free market economy.

 continued, top of next column...

 The "Investment" area of Conscious Consumers will seek to find out about these companies, investigate their practices, and provide information resources for our readers to make ethical as well as financially promising decisions on where to place their financial assets.
 We will also provide information on socially responsible mutual fund and investment firms and links to on-line trading sites where investors can research and invest in companies on their own.
-We hope our readers will feed information back to us to let us know about companies moving in these directions or correct us if they find any of the information we provide to be in error or in need of update.
+I hope our you will feed information back to me to let me know about companies moving in these directions or correct me ifyou find any of the information we provide to be in error or in need of update.

 In light of the recent problems in the U.S. election system and the antiquated Electoral College, perhaps the last aspect of life in which "We the people" can truly have influence is in what we do with our money.

 Ask yourself a few questions.
 Is your money supporting a company that creates pollution?
-Is your money being used by a company that adds to the depletion of natural resources without replenishing or accounting for them in some way?
-Is your money in a company that produces disproportionate amounts of waste in the creation of their product?
-(If your money is in any company that makes automobiles with internal combustion engines and steel bodies, you should answer yes to all of these questions).
+Is your money being used by a company that adds to the depletion of natural resources without replenishing or accounting for them?
+Is your money in a company that produces disproportionate amounts of waste in the creation of their products?
+(If your money is in a company that makes automobiles with internal combustion engines and steel bodies, you should answer yes to all of these questions).
 Are you putting your money in companies that produce energy from renewable resources or have a progressive energy or natural resource accounting policy?
 Can you sleep comfortably after answering these questions honestly (sans pharmaceuticals)?

 Discuss this, or other topics in our World-Town-Meeting Forums.